quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 in the Concise Data Definition Language {{!CDDL=RFC8610}} and its extensions described in {{QLOG-MAIN}}.

-The following fields from {{QLOG-MAIN}} are imported and used: name, category, type, data, group_id, protocol_types, importance, RawInfo, and time-related fields.
+The following fields from {{QLOG-MAIN}} are imported and used: name, namespace, type, data, group_id, protocol_types, importance, RawInfo, and time-related fields.